NobodyWant2Try/FNLP/README.md

-some practice about course "Foundations of Natural Language Processing"
+**some practice about course "Foundations of Natural Language Processing"**

+1. Classification Model(LogLinear and Bert)